ingadhoc/purchase/purchase_suggest_extended/README.rst

     #.
 Replenishment cost x quantity
     #.
 Rotation and Location Rotation
     #. pivot and graph view
+    #.
+Add option to add products that dont have an order point (min and max are set to 0.0)

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot